Cultural cooking app is a recipe for language learning success

 Promoting cultural exchange

-The result was the Linguacuisine app, which engages learners in a foreign language in their own kitchens.
+The result was the Linguacuisine app, which engaged learners in a foreign language in their own kitchens.

 Users can choose from a wide range of recipes in 10 languages - including English, Greek, Spanish and Italian - and it guides them through the practical task of cooking a meal as well as learning aspects of the chosen language, culture and cuisine.